digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

             * We have no on call service, so it's reasonable to expect it to be up between 8:00 and 17:00 on working days.

     * Data
-        * Data in UAT is expected to persist and only change on user interaction.
+        * Data in UAT is expected to persist and only be created, updated or deleted on user interaction.

     * Repeated migration
-        * UAT data gets newly migrated documents "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
+        * Migrations may add, remove or change the documents in staging at any time.

 * Production:
     * Primary goal